lspss93189/scrappybara/docs/README.md

 Scrappybara provides tools to process texts written in English.

 Scrappybara specializes in Computational Semantics:
-"constructing and reasoning with meaning representations of natural language expressions".
+*constructing and reasoning with meaning representations of natural language expressions*.

 See the [Quick start](quick-start.md) guide to get started.